davidrichardharvey/deloitte-sre-linux/01-file-system/README.md

 ## Questions

-1. Display all the users currently logged on to your system
+1. Display all the users currently logged on to your system - who

 2. Using the help facility how can you make the command show the time the system was last started